6 Vietnamese Tones: Best Guide To Pronounce Them

 • High Rising Tone (Thanh Sắc): the tone mark for this tone is “/” (dấu sắc)

-• Low Rising Tone (Thanh Hỏi): the low rising tone has the tone mark looks like a question mark without a dot called “dấu hỏi”
+• Low Rising Tone (Thanh Hỏi): the low rising tone has a tone mark that looks like a question mark without a dot called “dấu hỏi”

 • High Broken Tone (Thanh Ngã): the tone mark for the high broken tone is “~”